Travel Gift Guide

-O’Douds Solid Cologne is an excellent product for men who want to smell nice while they’re traveling.
-Because it’s not a liquid, you can easily pack it carry-on too.
-Liquid cologne is packaged in large glass bottles, not exactly travel-friendly.
-Not this one!
+Outlaw Blazing Saddles Solid Cologne is an excellent product for men who want to smell nice while they’re traveling.
+Because it’s not a liquid, you can easily pack it in your airplane carry-on.
+It’s very travel-friendly!

-The scent is crisp, musky, and masculine.
+The scent is very masculine, like a mix of leather and sandalwood.
 Very strong stuff, a little dab will go a long way.
 Easily lasts all day.
-Smells better on you than in the tin — you need to give it a try.

 Every man needs a good toiletry bag for their adventures around the world.
-This Veneto Leather Toiletry Kit is made with rich antique bridle leather.
-It’s durable and waterproof, so you don’t have to worry about wet surfaces in hostel/hotel bathrooms.
+This Osprey UltraLight Roll Organizer is lightweight, durable and waterproof, so you don’t have to worry about wet surfaces in hostel/hotel bathrooms.

-The leather bag gives you plenty of room to pack everything the traveling man would need, plus gives you a little style bonus over a cheaper plastic toiletry kit.
-This is how I pack enough shaving cream to keep my head so shiny and clean!
+With 4 zippered compartments, plus a small mirror, it has plenty of room to pack everything the traveling man would need.
+You can attach it to a towel rack to free-up bathroom space too.
+This is how I pack enough shaving cream to keep my head shiny and clean!

 Fun Travel Gifts For Women

 Ok, I admit I’m not a woman.
-However, after consulting my professional traveler wife Anna Everywhere, she has recommended the following travel gifts for women — based on her own expertise and advice from her traveling friends.
+However, after consulting my professional traveler wife Anna, she has recommended the following travel gifts for women — based on her own expertise and advice from her traveling friends.

 Storing a few jewelry items when you travel can be a pain.
 Especially when it comes to earrings, many women complain about them breaking in their luggage.
 This pretty little Travel Jewelry Box from Vlando is perfect for your next journey.